mcpmessenger/shine-skincare-app/README.md

 ### Real Analysis Testing
 1. Start both backend and frontend
-2. Upload a clear face photo
+2. Use camera or upload a clear face photo
 3. Verify health score is between 0-100 (not 5000%)
 4. Check that recommendations are specific to detected conditions
 5. Confirm similarity search returns real matches